JabLuszko/MAD-ATV_dev/README.md

 DO NOT CLICK ANYTHING ON SCREEN/DEVICE/ADB.
 EVEN IF YOU THINK IT'S STUCK.
 YES, DON'T TOUCH.

-WHOLE GOOGLE ACCOUNT ROUTINE WAS STRIPPED OUT, NO GOOGLE ACCOUNTS, PTC ONLY - I don't think many people left with Google Accounts, but if anyone up for it could be extra script and/or personal_commands MADMin job?
+WHOLE FIRST LOGIN INTO GOOGLE ACCOUNT ROUTINE WAS STRIPPED OUT - YOU NEED TO LOGIN MANUALLY INTO THOSE AFTER FLASHING.
+I don't think many people left with Google Accounts, but if anyone up for it could be extra script and/or personal_commands MADMin job?